 To get actionable results that you can really put to work, keep a few things in mind when you conduct a survey.
 The first thing you want to do is have a framework for why you are initiating a survey in the first place.
 What do you hope to accomplish with your survey — precisely?

-Choose one goal per survey.
+You should only choose one goal per survey.

 Have that goal clearly in mind before you develop your structure and questions.